Search

 • Gifts to qualifying charities

-Let's say you have five children; you could give each of them up to $19,000 in 2025 without worrying about the gift tax.
-In addition, if you're married, you and your spouse can combine your exclusions, meaning that you two together could give $38,000 to an individual recipient in 2025.
+For example, if you have five children, you can give each of them up to $19,000 in 2026 tax-free.
+If you’re married, you and your spouse can combine your exclusions and give up to $38,000 per person in 2026.

-The basic exclusion is linked to one more type of transfer: the generation-skipping transfer (GST).
+The basic exclusion is linked to one more type of transfer: the generation-skipping transfer.
 It pertains to assets you give to someone two or more generations below you, such as your grandchildren, during your lifetime or after you die.

 Some assets trigger capital gains taxes when you sell them for more than the price you paid, which is called the cost basis.
 These can include stocks, bonds, mutual funds and real estate.